liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Roswaal: \[Emilia-sama's intentions have been clearly announced.
 Musica also…\]

-Musica: \[Improving the situations of those born without choices and placed in difficult circumstances… Yes, we've heard about that as well.
+Musica: \[Improvin' the situations of those born without choices and placed in difficult circumstances… Yes, we've heard about that as well.
-――but that's just unnecessary meddling in other people's business.\]
+――but that's just unnecessary meddlin' in other people's business.\]

 Emilia: \[――Meddling in other people's business.\]